 from my mom’s friend

-1 cup unsalted butter
+1 cup (2 sticks) unsalted butter

-2 cups dark brown sugar
+2 cups dark brown sugar, packed

-3 1/2 cups flour
+3 1/2 cups all-purpose flour (can also sub gluten-free flour blend)

-1 tsp. baking soda
+1 teaspoon baking soda

-1 tsp. salt
+1 teaspoon salt

 1/4 cup water (optional–only use if dough is too dry)